ebzzry/ebzzry.github.io/en/src/quotes.md

   ―Tamina, Prince of Persia: The Sands of Time

-- A change in perspective is worth 80 IQ points.<br>
+- A point of view is worth 80 IQ points.<br>
   ―Alan Kay